sasszz/sasszz/README.md

 <h1 align="center">Hi 👋, I'm Lucie</h1>
-<h3 align="center">I'm a full-stack developer with a passion for design, front-end development and blockchains!</h3>
 <hr>

 <p align="center">My coding journey began on June 17th 2022 when I was let go from my position at Coinbase.
 Since then, I have been committed full time to full stack software development.
 Check out some of my highlighted projects, as well as original art, below! </p>